podikoglou/podikoglou.eu/content/misc/blogs-i-like.md

 ---
 title: "Blogs I Like"
+description: "A collection of blogs and personal websites I find interesting and enjoy reading."
 ---

 This is a collection of blogs / personal websites which I like.
 This is updated